undergrad-partner-school

 Campus Life

 It is not all about learning and grades at Lewis-Clark State College: campus life is a crucial component of your educational experience.
-Find out some info about campus life at Lewis-Clark State College.
+Check out some information about students' life at Lewis-Clark State College.

 Student Organizations

-If the world of acting appeals to you, there is a drama club you can join.
+For students with a talent for acting, there is a drama club.
 For students interested in media and communication, Lewis-Clark State College publishes its own newspaper and has its own radio station.

 Student Services

-At Lewis-Clark State College, there are many amenities required for a pleasant and safe life on campus.
+At Lewis-Clark State College, there are many amenities that make life on campus comfortable and safe.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There is a 24-hour security patrol.
+There are 24-hour emergency phone and alarm devices.
+There is a security patrol that operates 24 hours a day.
 The transport/escort service operates during late hours.

-All in all, campus life at Lewis-Clark State College is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Lewis-Clark State College is rich and vibrant and provides everything most students need.

 FAQ